pwa-builder/PWABuilder/docs/starter/publish.md

 # Publishing Your PWA

 Once you've developed your PWA using the starter, it's time to publish your application to the web.
-This not only makes your PWA available through the browser, but also allows you to package your application for different app stores with <a href=#/builder/quick-start>PWABuilder.</a>
+This not only makes your PWA available through the browser, but also allows you to package your application for different app stores with [PWABuilder.](/builder/quick-start)

 For now, we only have guidance for publishing with Azure Static Web Apps and GitHub Pages, but will be adding additional routes in the future.